Acurast/acurast-example-app-telegram-bot/README.md

 # Acurast Example App: Telegram Bot

-This repository shows how to set up
+This repository shows how to set up and run a project on Acurast.

 ## Setup